actions-rs/tool-cache/README.md

 # Binary crates cache

-This repository is responsible for building and persisting binary crates cache, which is used later by [actions-rs/install](https://github.com/actions-rs/install) Action.
+This repository was responsible for building and persisting binary crates cache, which were used later by [actions-rs/install](https://github.com/actions-rs/install) Action.

+**Deprecation warning**

+It is archived now and will not be updated anymore. [actions-rs/install](https://github.com/actions-rs/install) Action will be updated eventually to utilize GitHub runners cache to store compiled binaries.

 ## Cached crates